 - Chocolate - This contains theobromine, which can cause heart problems.

-- Raw eggs - These contain avidin, an enzyme that prevents absorption of biotin.
+- Eggs, raw - These contain avidin, an enzyme that prevents absorption of biotin.

-- Raw Potatoes - The problem here is glycoalkaloid solanine which can cause severe gastrointestinal disturbances.
+- Potatoes, Raw - The glycoalkaloid solanine in raw potatoes can cause severe gastrointestinal disturbances.
 Avoid green tomatoes for the same reason.

 - Salty foods - Salt can upset the balance of electrolytes.